namankumar80510/claude-sdk/README.md

 The new version of the library is a complete rewrite and hence is not backward compatible with the previous version.
 Previous methods of getResponse and getTextResponse have been removed.

+You can checkout the [documentation on the website](https://claude.yojanamagazine.online/).

 ## Features

 - Support for all Claude models (Claude 3 Opus/Sonnet/Haiku, Claude 2.1)